carlosjhr64/entropia/BETA_TESTING.md

     BaseConvert::DIGITS[:P95]
     #=> 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz!?$&@*+-/<=>^~,.:;|#\()[]{}%"'`_

-The Entropia gem subclasses the
+The Entropia gem sub-classes the
 [BaseConvert gem](https://github.com/carlosjhr64/base_convert).

 ## Bits

-A bit of information is knowlege of something that could be found in one of two ways... true or false...
+A bit of information is knowledge of something that could be found in one of two ways... true or false...
 "1" or "0".
 For 4 bits of entropy I write: